 The least you should promote in your email signature is your company's website.
 In order for this tactic to be efficient, you have to make sure your homepage acts like a landing page.
 In other words, it directs the visitor’s attention to the activity you want them to take.
 For instance, HubSpot’s homepage suggests that you start a free, 30-day trial or receive a free product demo.
 Including your website's homepage in an email signature also helps to expand awareness of your brand.

 2. Your Blog

 Your blog is one of the smartest things you can include in your email signature because it provides value to the community and gets updated on a regular basis.
 The fresh content on your blog is more engaging than a static homepage and will most likely retain the attention of the visitor for longer.
 Also, don’t forget to include calls-to-action throughout your posts, because once a reader has landed on your blog, you want to encourage them to take the next step and become a lead.
-Using the free tool, WiseStamp, you can create a dynamic email signature that includes an RSS feed, which shows the title of your most recent blog article and automatically updates as new articles get published.
+Using our email signature tool, you can create a dynamic email signature that includes an RSS feed, which shows the title of your most recent blog article and automatically updates as new articles get published.

 3. Social Media